lucmq/go-shelve/cmd/shelve/README.md

 > The CLI is most compatible with **JSON-based shelves**.
 >
-> Using codecs like `gob` or `string` may result in limited or unreadable output, especially if values are complex Go structs.
+> Using codecs like `gob` or `text` may result in limited or unreadable output, especially if values are complex Go structs.
 >
 > To ensure full CLI support, prefer the default JSON codec: